 direction of the airflow.
 Any mistakes can be easily removed using a

 damp facial tissue.
 I added a few paint chips with silver paint.

 The model was finished with a coat of clear 'flat' and the addition of

 undercarriage, a stub arial mast from thin wire and radio antenna wire

 from fin to stub mast from fly-fishing monofilament thread.

-really enjoyed this kit, so much so that I bought another at the
+really enjoyed this kit, so much so that I bought another, which I have yet to build.

 What more could I say?